-It’s now been several years since I stopped taking Paxil and Xanax, and while those withdrawal experiences were among the most profoundly painful episodes of my life, I have stopped wishing that they didn’t happen.
+It’s now been several years since I stopped taking Paxil and Xanax (six and five respectively), and while those withdrawal experiences were among the most profoundly painful episodes of my life, I have stopped wishing that they didn’t happen.
 Those experiences helped me to grow spiritually, and I hope that any painful situations in your life can be used in much the same way.

-I hope that you will stay connected by signing up here to get all of my blog posts.
-During my spiritually raw days of withdrawal (as I was struggling to make it through sickness mixed with hectic workdays), I began writing a collection of workday devotions meant to give comfort and inspiration to anyone who is feeling professionally stressed, unfulfilled, or fatigued.
+I hope that you will stay connected by signing up here to my free monthly newsletter.
+During my spiritually raw days of Paxil withdrawal and Xanax withdrawal (as I was struggling to make it through sickness mixed with hectic workdays), I began writing a collection of workday devotions meant to give comfort and inspiration to anyone who is feeling professionally stressed, unfulfilled, or fatigued.
 I know how it feels to be searching for the strength to get out of bed and face the day.
 The strength can be found and the day can be faced, I know from experience, but we just need to dig deep and find a spiritual place that gives us reassurance and motivation each day.